plone/volto/docs/source/client/actions/querystringsearch.md

-# Querystring Search
+# `Querystring` Search

-The `@querystring-search` endpoint returns search results that can be filtered on search criteria.
+The `@ Querystring -search` endpoint returns search results that can be filtered on search criteria.

-## Get Querystring Search
+## Get `Querystring` Search

 ### Query function

-Use the `getQuerystringSearchQuery` function to get the query for fetching the search results for a page.
+Use the `get Querystring SearchQuery` function to get the query for fetching the search results for a page.

 ### Hook

-Use the `useGetQuerystringSearch` hook to get the search results for a page.
+Use the `useGet Querystring Search` hook to get the search results for a page.

 ### Parameters